 The 25-year-old Bethoven Delmar, Jr. was arrested after he barged into a house and attempted to rape a woman.
-Bragging that raping women is just his “hobby”, Delmar said he took a knife from the kitchen and threatened to kill his target if she refused.
-When asked why he did such horrible act, he proudly admitted that he craves for sex and carry out the crime while under the influence of illegal drugs and intoxicating alcohol.
+Bragging that raping women is just his “hobby,” Delmar said he took a knife from the kitchen and threatened to kill his target if she refused.
+When asked why he did such a horrible act, he proudly admitted that he craves sex and carries out the crime while under the influence of illegal drugs and intoxicating alcohol.

 Despite what happened, Delmar was still thankful that President Rodrigo Duterte is not yet the one sitting at that time.
 He said, “Swerte pa ‘ko kasi hindi pa si Duterte ‘yang nakaupo.
 Eh kung si Duterte, wala na!
 Finish na!”
 Ironically, the suspect was abducted in Cubao, a commercial district in Quezon City where Duterte’s rival, 2016 presidential candidate Mar Roxas, lives.

 Do you want to know the case that brought the controversial war on drugs on its demeanist point?
 Check out the Abduction and Killing of Jee Ick-Joo episodes of PH Murder Stories.

 Albert Mangapit, a 25-year-old call center agent, was caught in an undercover operation against illegal drugs in a parking area of a commercial establishment in Antipolo City.
 While his pay is enough for him to get by, the suspect expounded his pure intention in the illegal narcotics business with co-workers and students to collect funds as he was a "forward-thinker."